 Wetland shorelines should only be burned when a management objective specifically requires it.
 Detritus provides cover for amphibians as they migrate to and from wetlands to breed.
 Create burn breaks around these areas of at least 50 ft when possible, using a leaf blower or rakes.

+Avoid constructing brush piles unless you plan to burn them immediately.
 Brush piles attract many amphibians and reptiles.
-Avoid constructing brush piles if you plan to burn them, or burn the piles immediately.
 Snakes and other wildlife will take advantage of new habitat like brush piles, creating traps during burns.
 If piles are left for more than a few weeks, disassemble them prior to the burn.
 Older brush piles with burn breaks around them provide refugia during a fire.

 Mow to restore or manage habitat when herpetofauna are least active.
 To reduce herpetofauna injuries and mortality, mow at high blade settings (8” or higher) and use mowing systems that do not create suction.
 If you must mow during the active season, do so once wildlife breeding season is over and turtle hatchling emergence has not begun (generally after July 10 but before August 15), mow during the warmest part of the day on sunny, hot days (>88°F), and mow only a portion of contiguous habitat at a time.
 Disking is discouraged as it causes direct mortalities and disrupts soil structure.